Android-Club-VITC/web-mini-projects/CONTRIBUTION.md

     |  |..
     |..
 ```

+## Before Sending a PR
+ - ensure you have added a readme, specifying the details about the project and how to build and run the project

 ## Sending Pull Request
  - While sending PR, follow the PR template provided and fill in all the details